Surviving the Crash after your Crush

 into your relationship dynamic--which was certainly no exception,

-in my brief brush with this kind of male:
+in my brief interlude with this kind of male:

 brunt of his unhealed pain concerning the loss of other attachments

-was transferred to me--which couldn't help but create speed-bumps;
+was transferred onto me--which couldn't help but create speed-bumps;

 he'd tried to monitor/control my eating,